typelevel/jawn/README.md

 libraryDependencies += "org.spire-math" %% "jawn-parser" % "0.7.4"
 ```

-To support your AST of choice, you'll want to define a
+To support your AST of choice, you'll want to define a `Facade[J]`
-`jawn.Facade[J]` instance, where the `J` type parameter represents the
+instance, where the `J` type parameter represents the base of your JSON
-base of your JSON AST.
-For example, here's a facade that supports
+AST.
+For example, here's a facade that supports Spray:
-Spray:

 ```scala
 import spray.json._